Hopfian wreath products and the stable finiteness conjecture: Introduction

 \section{Introduction}

-Given two discrete groups $\Delta$ and $\Gamma$, their (standard, restricted) \emph{wreath product} is the group $\Delta \wr \Gamma := \bigoplus_\Gamma \Delta \rtimes \Gamma$, where $\Gamma$ acts on the direct sum by shifting coordinates.
-Wreath products are part of the standard toolbox in modern combinatorial and geometric group theory, providing examples of interesting behaviour, while still being intuitive and susceptible to explicit computations. \\
+Given two discrete groups $\Delta$ and $\Gamma$, their (standard, restricted) \emph{wreath product} is the group $\Delta \wr \Gamma \coloneqq \bigoplus_\Gamma \Delta \rtimes \Gamma$, where $\Gamma$ acts on the direct sum by shifting coordinates.
+Wreath products are part of the standard toolbox in modern combinatorial and geometric group theory, providing examples of interesting behaviour, while still being intuitive and susceptible to explicit computations.

 One of the first and most influential occurrences of wreath products in combinatorial group theory was in Gruenberg's study of residual properties of solvable groups \cite{grunberg}.
-In particular, he showed that a wreath product $\Delta \wr \Gamma$ is residually finite if and only if $\Delta$ and $\Gamma$ are residually finite, and either $\Delta$ is abelian or $\Gamma$ is finite.
+Along the way, he showed the that a wreath product of two (not necessarily solvable) groups $\Delta \wr \Gamma$ is residually finite if and only if $\Delta$ and $\Gamma$ are residually finite, and either $\Delta$ is abelian or $\Gamma$ is finite.
 When $\Delta$ and $\Gamma$ are both finitely generated, $\Delta \wr \Gamma$ is also finitely generated, and so in particular if $\Delta$ is abelian and $\Gamma$ is residually finite, then $\Delta \wr \Gamma$ is Hopfian.

 Recall that a group is \emph{Hopfian} if every self-epimorphism is an automorphism.
 They are named after Hopf, who first showed that surface groups are Hopfian (see \cite[p.
 415]{CGT}).
 The fact that finitely generated residually finite groups are Hopfian was proven by Mal'cev \cite{malcev}.
 The first examples of finitely generated non-Hopfian groups were given by B.H.
 Neumann \cite{fg:nonhopfian}, and of finitely presented ones by Higman \cite{fp:nonhopfian}, but the simplest and most important example is probably that of Baumslag--Solitar groups, such as $\BS(2, 3) = \langle a, t \mid ta^2t^{-1} = a^3 \rangle$ \cite{BS, BS:full, BS:full:detail}.
-The class of Hopfian groups has received much attention in geometric group theory every since, and the connection with residual finiteness is an important reason for this.
-A standout example is Sela's proof that torsion-free hyperbolic groups are Hopfian \cite{sela}, which may be seen as a weaker version of the longstanding conjecture that all hyperbolic groups are residually finite. \\
+The class of Hopfian groups has received much attention in geometric group theory ever since, and the connection with residual finiteness is an important reason for this.
+A standout example is the fact that hyperbolic groups are Hopfian \cite{hyphopf1, hyphopf2}, which may be seen as a weaker version of the longstanding conjecture that all hyperbolic groups are residually finite.
+In another direction, let us mention that the Hopf property is undecidable \cite{undecidable}, and this is not a straightforward application of the Adian--Rabin Theorem, since the Hopf property is neither Markov nor co-Markov \cite{hopf:embedding}.

 The starting point of this paper is the following general question:

 \begin{question} Let $\Delta, \Gamma$ be finitely generated groups.
 When is the wreath product $\Delta \wr \Gamma$ Hopfian? \end{question}